vincenzoargese/vimrc/README.md

 # .vimrc

-ViM ...I'm lovin it

-Hello everyone, this is an open-source project where I share my `.vimrc` configuration file for ViM.

 Dear developers, IT professionals, and system administrators worldwide, this is my semi-final version of the `.vimrc` file, and I want to share it with everyone.

 ![ViM Logo](Vimlogo.svg.png)